shivaranjani24/html-format-demo/README.md

 # html-format-demo
-This is to host html file.
+This is to host HTML files.